gchinellato/Bar-Chart-Race/README.md

-# Bar-Chart-Race
+# Bar Chart Race in Python with Matplotlib
-Bar-Chart-Race with Matplotlib
+Bar Chart Race in Python with Matplotlib